 Each level of the course consists of a textbook and workbook, available separately in simplified or traditional character editions.
-Both workbooks include a free CD with all the dialogues from the textbooks and the necessary audio for the listening for information exercises.
+Both workbooks include downloadable resources with all the dialogues from the textbooks and the necessary audio for the listening for information exercises.
 A companion website will provide expanded listening files and a broad range of resources for students and teachers.

 The benefits of this course include:

 -focus on the long-term retention of vocabulary, characters and structures by reiterating structures and vocabulary throughout the book series

 -carefully selected and staged introduction of characters with staged removal of pinyin to ensure recognition and use of characters